-In 2019, Emily Goodman, Mark Matienzo, Shawn VanCour, and William Vanden Dries wrote an article about the evolution of the RPTF, “Building the National Radio Recordings Database: A Big Data Approach to Documenting Audio Heritage.”
+In 2019, Emily Goodman, Maria Matienzo, Shawn VanCour, and William Vanden Dries wrote an article about the origins of the RPTF, “Building the National Radio Recordings Database: A Big Data Approach to Documenting Audio Heritage.”